-By promoting and integrating WPS principles-empowerment and participation, and protection and prevention-into conflict prevention, resolution, peacebuilding, and conflict transformation initiatives, this supportive pillar ensures the institutionalization of gender perspectives throughout these processes. this supportive pillar ensures that gender perspectives are institutionalized throughout these processes.
-It emphasizes the need to address gender disparities, foster inclusive practices, and guarantee that ensure initiatives are gender-responsive, conflict-sensitive, and peace-promoting.
+By promoting and integrating WPS principles-empowerment and participation, and protection and prevention-into conflict prevention, resolution, peacebuilding, and conflict transformation initiatives, this supportive pillar ensures the institutionalization of gender perspectives throughout these processes.
+This supportive pillar ensures that gender perspectives are institutionalized throughout these processes.
+It emphasizes the need to address gender disparities, foster inclusive practices, and guarantee that initiatives are gender-responsive, conflict-sensitive, and peace-promoting.

-Through full integration and implementation of the NAPWPS in relevant mechanisms at the national and local levels, policies and action plans can be formulated or reviewed, ensuring the mainstreaming of that gender perspectives are mainstreamed into the governance frameworks related tothat concern security and development.
+Through full integration and implementation of the NAPWPS in relevant mechanisms at the national and local levels, policies and action plans can be formulated or reviewed, ensuring the mainstreaming of gender perspectives into the governance frameworks related to security and development.
 Capacity development programs on WPS topics further contribute to promoting gender equality and empowering women to meaningfully participate in peace and security processes, programs, and mechanisms.